Yes, Yes, and Yes!

 How Do I Begin?

-First, if you haven’t been active for a long time, do not begin with a 60-minute swim followed by a 4-mile jog home from the pool!
+If you haven’t been active for a long time, do not begin with a 60-minute swim followed by a 4-mile jog home from the pool!
 Check with your physician to make sure that there are no extenuating circumstances that would limit your activity.
 Then start slowly.
-Don’t forget to warm up before exercising as it can help reduce the risk the risk of injury.
+Don’t forget to warm up before exercising as it can help reduce the risk of injury.

 Walking is an excellent way to start.
 If you are an outdoors person, gather a couple of friends or neighbors and walk at a normal pace for 30 minutes.
 Otherwise, a treadmill is a great alternative.
 Gradually increase your distance and pace as you become more conditioned.
 Exercise becomes aerobic when you are slightly short of breath (but still able to speak), and your heart rate increases.